-Heacham beach, on the beautiful coast of Norfolk, has mixed reviews depending on what you want out of your choice of beach.
-You either love it, or you'll want to find other alternatives because the two beaches are very different.
+Heacham beach, on the west coast of Norfolk, tends to get mixed reviews depending on what you want out of your choice of beach.
+You'll either love it, or you'll want to find other alternatives because the two beaches are very different.

 The North beach is a promenade beach, excellent for just sitting on the man-made sea defence, no sand in your shoes or getting wet feet.
 Stroll along the promenade, or take in the views while eating an ice cream, or just watch the beautiful sunsets which are really amazing spectacles on this side of Norfolk.
 It’s also a dog friendly beach and you’ll often see dog walkers walking along the top of the promenade.

 The North beach has a long row of beach huts sitting just behind the promenade, and beyond the huts and the car park is a large static caravan park so this beach is perfect if you want to stay somewhere where you have a minimal walk to the beach.